kdbeall/kdbeall.github.io/_posts/2021-04-20-On-Effective-Go.md

 ---
 layout: post
-title: Quick notes on Effective Go
+title: Uninteresting parts of Effective Go
 ---

 Here are some uninteresting parts of Effective Go.
 Effective Go is a little tour of the Go programming language.
-You can find it at: [Effective Go](https://go.dev/doc/effective_go).
+Go is an okay language I guess.

 ## [Appending a slice to a slice](https://go.dev/doc/effective_go#append)